 Making a Wellness Eating Plan Work for You

 Chapter 9.
 Health Care Advice to Live Well

 Guide to the Medical Appointment

-Part III Strategies for a Higher Level of Living
+Part III.
+Strategies for a Higher Level of Wellness

 Spectrum of Addictions

 Love and Fear

 Learning to Accept Life

 Traditions of Mindfulness